Blocking and computing

 We can access the compute thread pool using the

-field.
-This gives us an ExecutionContext
+compute field.
+This gives us an ExecutionContext:

 boundedRuntime(numProcessors).compute // res13: ExecutionContext = cats.effect.unsafe.WorkStealingThreadPool@4da4ceec